lsotirova/bankist-web/README.md

-# Bankist Web App JavaScript Code Explanation
+# Bankist Web App

+**Preview of Project:** [https://lsotirova.github.io/bankist-web/](https://lsotirova.github.io/bankist-web)

 The JavaScript code for the Bankist Web App enhances the user experience by adding interactive features and functionality to the app's front-end.
 Below is a breakdown of key features and their corresponding code sections:

-**Preview of Project:** [https://lsotirova.github.io/bankist-web/](https://lsotirova.github.io/bankist-web)

 ## Modal Handling